Diminished Value Claims: Georgia

 If the insurance company acts in bad faith or breaches these duties, they may be liable to pay in addition to the actual loss, a penalty of up to 50 percent of the total claim amount or $5,000, whichever is greater, plus all reasonable attorney fees.

-To trigger these statutes, it’s recommended to make a written 60-day time limit demand by certified mail, return receipt requested with the amount that you’re willing to settle for.
+To trigger these statutes, it’s recommended to make a written 60-day time limit demand by certified mail with a return receipt requested that includes the amount you’re willing to settle for.

 The most well-known court case is State Farm Mutual Insurance Company v.
 Mabry, 556 S.E.2d 114 (Gs.
 2001).
-The Georgia Supreme Court held that insurance companies have a duty to evaluate all first party physical damage claims for diminished value, just as they evaluate other elements of damage, and to adopt a suitable methodology for doing so.
+The Georgia Supreme Court held that insurance companies have a duty to evaluate all first-party physical damage claims for diminished value in Georgia, just as they evaluate other elements of damage.

 17c Formula and Diminished Value Claims in Georgia